vtortola/WebSocketListener/README.md

 ***
 ### Please read
 This project is not in further development anymore due lack of personal time.
-Reported bugs will be fixed, but no new feature or improvements will be added.
+Reported bugs will be fixed, but I won't add any new feature.

 @deniszykov has continued its development, adding support for other platforms in his fork [deniszykov/WebSocketListener](https://github.com/deniszykov/WebSocketListener).
 ***